FluffyBullet/Sodoku-challenge/README.md

 ## <u>Introduction</u>
 For practice of and display my understanding of coding language <strong>Python</strong>, this application is created as a submission of my Third project to Code Institute's "Full Stack Developers" course.
-Based off the puzzle game Sodoku, this app allows the user(s) to test their knowledge and problem solving skills.
+Based off the puzzle game sudoku, this app allows the user(s) to test their knowledge and problem solving skills.

 ### <u>Approach</u>
 At first, my view was to create a grid of 3 x 3 blocks, 3 stacked horizontally, 3 stacked vertically.
 For generating the field, python was to list values 1 - 9, then randomize.
-Branching vertically too, completing the sodoku puzzle, then hiding blocks from the user.
+Branching vertically too, completing the sudoku puzzle, then hiding blocks from the user.

-A more simpler method and to use another function, I have pre-determined the sodoku puzzles from website mentioned in [acknowledgements](#acknowledgements).
+A more simpler method and to use another function, I have pre-determined the sudoku puzzles from website mentioned in [acknowledgements](#acknowledgements).
 Python will pull the intial code from the display text document.<br>
 On entry submission, a grid reference will instruct Python which values to compare and update.<br>
 "If" statement can determin whether the game has been completed or not, placing into a continuous loop.